trymnilsen/kingdomarchitect/README.md

 ### Goals for the project
 - Play both using the keyboard and mouse/touch.
 - Only depend on browser-apis, no extra libraries.
+- Kingdoms are ephemeral, they only exists within the memory of the browser.
+Once its closed only bards will sing the tales of your kingdom.
+Something rewarding should happen from the start.
+- Progress in some way should be able to be carried over into future kingdoms, rogue-lite style.

 ## 🙋 Contributing
 ### I have a suggestion for a feature